Deadfall LIVE! w/ Chelsea Peretti (HDTGM Matinee)

 if you don't have

-I mean, that's part.
+I mean, that's part

-That's the thing he does.
+of the thing he uses the most.

-his partner or his henchman has to hold the loop up to his eyes and he's got to like look at it.
+Because when he has to look through the loop, his partner or his henchman has to hold the loop up to his eyes, and he's got to like look at it.

 Because to do his work, his claw hand is obsolete.
+It's a metaphor for the movie plot, like overcomplicated, unnecessary.

 But we've all been in that thing where your doctor says, hey, you lost your hand.
+You want the claw hand.

 And you think, that would be so cool.

 And only when you get home, you're like, I should have just gone for the normal hand.
+Yeah, guaranteed.

-This is one of those scenarios where in the middle of the night, you're half asleep, you full-on chop your own dick off.
+Middle of the night, this is one of those scenarios where in the middle of the night, you're half asleep, you full-on chop your own dick off.

 Because you just go to hold it with the wrong hand, and it's like